bimdata/javascript-api-client/docs/IfcApi.md

 ## deleteSystemDeprecated

-> deleteSystemDeprecated(cloudPk, ifcPk, projectPk, uuid, systemRequest)
+> deleteSystemDeprecated(cloudPk, ifcPk, projectPk, uuid)

 Delete a system of a model